-This week it’s Women and Girls in Sport Week which is all about celebrating and encouraging women and girls into sport.
-We caught up with Nicola who plays netball for the under 21 Scotland Squad, who shares her journey into netball and top tips if you’re thinking about giving it a go!
+Women and Girls in Sports Week is all about celebrating and encouraging women and girls into sports.
+So we caught up with Nicola who plays netball for the under-21 Scotland Squad, who shares her journey into netball and top tips if you’re thinking about giving it a go!

 How did you get into netball?